 St Albans Good Neighbour Scheme Trustees:

-There are five Trustees, who develop our high standards of governance and help us make the best use of our people and resources.
+There are seven Trustees, who develop our high standards of governance and help us make the best use of our people and resources.

 We welcome volunteer applications from adults of all backgrounds.

 Our Volunteer Coordinator manages the application process and will be in contact once an application form is received.

 We are delighted to recruit trustees as vacancies arise.